KrishikaWarpTest/Warp-build-runner-Sample/README.md

 - Push any changes to the `main` branch of your repository.
 - The workflow will automatically start on the **WarpBuild runner** you selected (`warp-ubuntu-latest-x64-2x`).

-### Observing the Build

-1. Go to the WarpBuild dashboard to monitor the job.
-2. You will see each step executed:
-   - Checkout code
-   - Python environment setup
-   - Dependency installation
-   - Docker build
-   - Docker push

-3. On the first run, the VM is initialized and caches are created.
-4. On subsequent runs, **disk snapshots and container layer caching** drastically reduce build time.

-### Verify Performance Improvements

-- Check job start times and duration in the WarpBuild dashboard.
-- Confirm that caching is being applied (look for cache hit messages).
-- Note reduced build times compared to standard GitHub runners.